-Oswego is a decidedly white-collar village, with fully 86.75% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Oswego is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Oswego who work in office and administrative support (17.03%), management occupations (13.28%), and sales jobs (12.80%).
+Oswego is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Oswego is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Oswego who work in teaching (13.26%), sales jobs (13.12%), and management occupations (11.70%).

 Also of interest is that Oswego has more people living here who work in computers and math than 95% of the places in the US.

-Oswego is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Oswego is a great place for families with children to consider.
+First of all, many other families with children live here, making Oswego a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Oswego has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Oswego’s overall crime rate is lower than average for the country.

-The per capita income in Oswego in 2010 was $33,114, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $132,456 for a family of four.
+The per capita income in Oswego in 2018 was $37,053, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $148,212 for a family of four.

-Oswego is a somewhat ethnically-diverse village.
+Oswego is a very ethnically-diverse village.
 The people who call Oswego home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oswego residents report their race to be White, followed by Black or African-American.
 Oswego also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.27% of the village’s residents.
-Important ancestries of people in Oswego include Irish, Italian, Polish, and English.
+People of Hispanic or Latino origin account for 20.83% of the village’s residents.
+Important ancestries of people in Oswego include German, Irish, Polish, Italian, and English.

 The most common language spoken in Oswego is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.